zeek/zeek/scripts/base/frameworks/input/main.zeek.rst

 .. zeek:namespace:: Input

-The input framework provides a way to read previously stored data either as an event stream or into a Bro table.
+The input framework provides a way to read previously stored data either as an event stream or into a Zeek table.

 :Namespace: Input
 :Imports: :doc:`base/bif/input.bif.zeek </scripts/base/bif/input.bif.zeek>`